alertbox/bookworm/README.md

 - Upvote [popular feature requests](https://github.com/alertbox/bookworm/issues)
 - [Report an issue](https://github.com/alertbox/bookworm/issues/new?assignees=&labels=&template=bug_report.md&title=)
 - Follow [@alertboxinc](https://twitter.com/alertboxinc) and let me know what you think!

-## Contributing
-There are many ways in which you can participate in the project.
-Please see the document [How to Contribute](CONTRIBUTING.md).

 ## License
 Copyright :copyright: Alertbox Inc. All rights reserved.